fox20431/fox20431.github.io/_posts/2024-03-19-i-wanna-be-a-seafarer.md

 ---
-title: i wanna be a seaman
+title: i wanna be a seafarer
 date: 2024-03-19
 typora-root-url: ../
 ---